-Some ways of organising direct democracy are better than others.
-The quality of direct democracy is not determined simply by the number of popular votes, but by the way in which they come about.
-Who is able to launch them?
-What kind of procedures and majority requirements have been set in place?
-Learn more about how to design a citizen-friendly democracy.
-A popular initiative or a referendum is launched every week somewhere in Switzerland.
-In the Upper Engadine (a county within the canton Graubünden) for example, on 11th November 2003, at 11.11 in the morning, a 27-member initiative committee began the collection of signatures for a district initiative aimed at "limiting the number of second homes being built".
+A popular initiative or a referendum process is launched every week somewhere in Switzerland.
+In the Upper Engadine (a county within the canton of Graubünden), for example, on 11th November 2003, at 11.11 in the morning, a 27-member initiative committee began the collection of signatures for a district initiative aimed at "limiting the number of second homes being built".
 At the presentation of the initiative in Samedan, not far from the well-known winter sports resort of St. Moritz, committee member Romedi Arquint explained the reason for the campaign: "We want to put pressure on politicians to finally take the issue seriously."
 In recent years, numerous financial institutions have invested part of their funds in property in such holiday regions as the Upper Engadine - sparking off not only a building boom, but an above-average increase in the price of land.

 This has adversely affected the local people, who hope to reverse the trend through their popular initiative and restrict new building to 100 second homes a year.
-800 signatures are required to validate the initiative and there is no fixed time limit for collection.
-If the required number of signatures can be gathered, the initiative will be placed on the ballot and the voters of the Upper Engadine will be able to decide the issue by popular vote within a year.
+800 signatures were required to validate the initiative.
+This took a few months.
+Subsequently the initiative was placed on the ballot and in June 2005 the voters of the Upper Engadine accepted the proposal by an approval rate of more than 71%.